gsa-oes/office-of-evaluation-sciences/_projects/1501-increasing-debt-repayment.md

 status: Complete
 domain: Government Operations
 agency: Treasury
-summary: A modified letter sent to delinquent borrowers increased utilization of online payments.
+summary: A modified letter sent to delinquent borrowers increased utilization of online payments
 ---
 ## What was the challenge?